 If it’s a full-on, full-body workout you’re after, that will leave your head reeling as much as your muscles, then kitesurfing is for you.
 This multifaceted extreme sport not only works you from top to toe, but also takes some serious smarts to keep your body in total synchronicity with the kite and board.
 And with all those extra calories being burned through mental over-stimulation, all you need to do is worry about staying afloat and not getting your wires crossed.

 If you approach mountain biking expecting the same physical demands as road cycling, you will be sorely mistaken.
-Yes, like road biking you will get one hell of a leg workout on the uphills, but without the opportunity for a rest during the cruisy descent.
-Downhill mountain biking works the upper body and core more than you can imagine and to top it off, your legs will be placed under even more strain by contracting isometrically all the way to the bottom.
+Yes, like road biking you will get one heck of a leg workout on the uphills, but without the opportunity for a rest during the cruisy descent.
+Downhill mountain biking works the upper body and core more than you can imagine, and to top it off your legs will be placed under even more strain by contracting isometrically all the way to the bottom.
+Sound appealing?
+Read more about how to get started in our beginner guide to mountain biking.

 Stand up paddleboarding

 Some casual pootling along on a paddleboard will give your upper body and core a nice gentle workout whilst burning a good number of calories, and enjoying time on the water.
 Win-win!
-Add a headwind, choppy waters, tidal currents and time constraints and you’re in for a killer session of iron pumping intensity – and a good deal more calories burnt off too.
+Add a headwind, choppy waters, tidal currents and time constraints and you’re in for a killer session of iron pumping intensity – and a good deal more calories burnt off, too.
+Want to learn the basics?
+Read our guide to stand up paddleboarding.

 Probably the coolest way to keep the pounds off, providing you are proficient enough to do more than just roll your way to the burger joint and back.
 A few hours at the skatepark will leave your body feeling the burn of an LBT class, and your head bloated with the satisfaction of not breaking yet another bone.